 He and Archie were in the lobby when Jameson called out.
 “Bloodstone, a word before you go anywhere.”

-“Here it comes, the dressing down,” Ruddy mumbled to Archie who returned to the bureau with him.
+“Here it comes, the dressing down,” Ruddy mumbled to Archie as they returned to the bureau.

 Jameson didn’t bother to wave them into his office.
 He took a spot by Ruddy’s desk, eyeing the sketch.
 “Nice work.”